Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 Our recorder tool package `@azure-tools/test-recorder` attempts to provide an answer for those questions.

-**Note: In case you're depending on `@azure-tools/test-recorder@1.x.y` and want to migrate your tests to version 2, follow the [migration guide to recorder v2 from v1](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/test-utils/recorder/MIGRATION.md)**
+**Note 1: In case you're depending on `@azure-tools/test-recorder@1.x.y` and want to migrate your tests to version 3, follow the [migration guide to recorder v3 from v1](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/test-utils/recorder/MIGRATION.md)**

+**Note 2: If you're looking to onboard to the asset-sync workflow to push out the test recordings to `Azure/azure-sdk-assets` repository, refer to [asset-sync-migration](./ASSET_SYNC_MIGRATION.md).**

+**Note 3: Refer [testing-commands](./GoldenCommands.md) if you need help on which command to run during testing.**

 This library provides interfaces and helper methods to equip the SDKs in the `azure-sdk-for-js` repo with the recording and playback capabilities for the tests, it targets HTTP requests in both Node.js and the Browsers.